 I am studying The Princess Bride at uni and I am realising the importance of writing forewords in books.
 Not for the readers, but for the author themselves.
 A foreword allows the author to return to their work and analyse and reflect on it and themselves.
-I think it also is a reminder of what goals we have set in ourselves.
+I think it also is a reminder of what goals we have set for our inner ourselves.
 Sometimes this reflection can be positive and sometimes it can be negative.

-Well.
-I just came across several folders containing all of my writing from over ten years ago.
+Well, I just came across several folders containing all of my writing from over ten years ago.
 From the teenage era.
 From the age of raging hormones and bad driving.
 From the wonder years of daydreaming and dreams.

-So, I would like to welcome you to this time capsule; I would like to welcome you to my ten year reunion with myself!
+So, I would like to welcome you to this time capsule.
+I would like to welcome you to my ten year reunion with myself!

 There is one interesting memoir in particular that I would like to share with you.
 The reason I think that you will enjoy this as much as I have is because of the completely naive and egocentric spirit of the piece.